ikegwuonu/myportfolio/README.md

 ## Overview

 This is my personal portfolio website built with **React**.
-The website showcases my skills, projects, and experiences as a frontend developer.
+The website showcases my skills, projects, and experiences as a software developer.
 It features smooth animations, responsive design, and API integrations, all while maintaining performance and a clean code structure.

 ## Features